Shifali-Bansal/ReadAndDeleteFromTextFile/README.md

-# ReadFromTextFile
+# ReadAndDeleteFromTextFile
-This code reads the data from text file and prints them.
+This code reads and delete the data from text file.